-Ed and Pat Thomas' Edgar Award-winning Book Carnival is a mostly used mystery book store located in Orange, California that also specializes in dark fantasy.
+Ed and Pat Thomas' Edgar Award-winning Book Carnival, now owned by long-time customer Anne Saller, is a mostly used mystery book store located in Orange, California that also specializes in dark fantasy.
 If you're looking for that special rare or used book, tthis is the place.
-Hands down, one of the best used mystery bookstores I've ever seen. you can find them at 348 Tustin Avenue in Orange, California.
+Hands down, one of the best used mystery bookstores I've ever seen.
+You can still find them at 348 Tustin Avenue in Orange, California.

 Mystery & Imagination